ailabstw/Hello-FV/README.md

 ## The FV (federated validation) diagram

-Here we can see what will be done while we are doing a federated validation with our Ailabs's FV framework.
+Here we can see what will be done while we are doing a federated validation with the Ailabs FV framework.

 <div align="left"><img src="./assets/fv_msc_1.png" style="width:100%"></img></div>